Albert-Gao/blog/source/_posts/how-to-debug-mocha-tests-in-visual-studio-code-with-es5-or-es6.md

 ---
-title: How to debug mocha tests in Visual Studio Code with ES6
+title: How to debug ES6 mocha tests in Visual Studio Code
 date: 2016-12-16 23:37:35
 tags:
   - debug